Janos Biosphere Reserve

 The Janos Biosphere Reserve (Reserva de la Biosfera de Janos) is a nature reserve in Janos, Chihuahua, Mexico.
 It protects a prairie ecosystem best known for its recovering and reintroduced species most notably the herd of American bison (Bison bison) which became the first re-established in Mexico.
 It is the first federally protected area of Mexico with the main objective of protecting a grassland ecosystem.

+The reserve is contiguous with the border of the United States and part of the Malpai Borderlands, a ranching and conservation area in New Mexico and Arizona.

 History

 The region contains petroglyphs and arrowheads left by prehistoric hunter-gatherers.
 The region would have been under the influence of the Mogollon culture, part of the Oasisamerica grouping of cultures.
 The town of Janos was founded in 1580 by Franciscan missionaries and a military garrison was established in 1686 to protect it from Apache raids.